oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ## Before you begin

-The information below summarizes concepts and tools that are important for understanding and use of the test framework delivered in TestFrameworkBundle.
+The information below summarizes concepts and tools that are important for understanding and use of the test framework delivered within OroBehatExtension.

 ***Behavior-driven development (BDD)*** is a software development process that emerged from test-driven development (TDD).
 The Behavior-driven development combines the general techniques and principles of TDD